rbredtech/consent-management-provider/README.md

 ### API Endpoints

+All API endpoints require a `channelId` query param to be set.

 - GET `/loader.js` - Returns a javascript bundle providing the `__tcfapi()` API for client side checking of consent status.
 - GET `/loader-with-banner.js` - Alternative to Returns a javascript bundle providing the `__tcfapi()` API for client side checking of consent status including support for consent banner display, see below for `__tcfapi('showBanner', ...)`.
 - GET `/set-consent?consent=1` - Issue a request to this URL if a user has given consent, alternatively use the API, see below for `__tcfapi('setConset', ...)`.